See the section below for answers to frequently asked questions regarding:

 Other times, the class in question may not have much - if any - space available.
 It's possible that a few seats might open up for during the add/drop period (during the first week of classes) or can be accessed with instructor consent, and you can talk to your adviser about that in greater detail during Orientation Week.
 However, you shouldn't plan for either of those methods in your first quarter.
 This means that if you have your eye on ARTV 10100, and it only shows that there are 3 seats left, you know you should have some back-up options in place.
 You may not get that class this term, and that's fine - you'll have your chance at it in future quarters.

-You can find a link to them in the class schedule.
-See here for more information.
+You can find a link to them on the Class Search site in the my.uchicago.edu portal.

 The College requires a minimum of 4200 units of credit to receive a bachelor's degree.
 Of total credits earned, at least 3800 must be earned by course enrollments (i.e. taking an actual course, including transfer credit).
 So if you come in with 600 units of AP credit, that's great and it'll give you a head start toward the 4200 credits needed to graduate, but you'll still need to take at least 38 courses.